cblgh/rotonde-choo/README.md

     The copied url will look like `https://rotonde-username.hashbase.io`.

     _if you filled in something else in the Name box above your url will reflect what you wrote instead_
+  * Wait until the progress bar has reached 100%. _(if it takes more than a minute and it's still at 0%, something is wrong)_

  * Then do the following in Rotonde
  ```